 Both dental implants and dentures are a good choice for successfully replacing missing teeth.
 But those patients who choose dental implants often report higher satisfaction than those who choose dentures.
 The benefits of dentures include stability and versatility.
 Whether or not you’re leaning towards dentures or dental implants, we will provide top-level service with top-level equipment.

 Dentures and dental implants are both common choices to replace missing teeth.
 However, dental implants are integrated into your body.
 They are a permanent fixture that cannot be removed.
 Dentures are removable and typically consist of acrylic, metal, or plastic.
 This allows for some more freedom, but those with dentures report that dentures sometimes lead to irritation.
 This is due to the dentures constantly rubbing against the gums.

 Denture wearers also often complain of instability and the ineffectiveness of the adhesives.
-Conversely, dental implants are fused with your bone and great a strong, unshakeable bone.
+Conversely, dental implants are fused with your bone and create a strong, unshakeable bond.
 They also protect your jaw bone and facial structure.